skrivle/react-stateful-component/Readme.md

 React Stateful Component uses a SideEffectProvider to run side effects.
 This means that a component will never execute side effects itself it will only schedule them.

-Like in Elm and ReactReason, side effect are scheduled from within the reducer, and they are just functions.
+Like in Elm and ReactReason, side effects are scheduled from within the reducer.
+Side effect are regular functions receiving reduce() as a parameter.
 Meaning you don't have to deal with very complex side effect models.

 ## Code sample